-Food is synonyms to a conscious way of living.
+Food is synonymous to a conscious way of living.
 Hence, it becomes imperative to look at it as a larger concept of ‘nourishment of the whole self’.

 Our dietary needs and digestion are affected by the rhythms of nature and constantly changing parameters.
 If only we see food as a passive diet, and ignore the broader sense of being a dynamic tool for personal growth, chances are we won’t be led to our inner potential through eating.
 It is essential to eat mindfully.